-ece-tools package (version 2002.0.13 or later) deploys to a read-only file system by default in the Docker environment, which mirrors the read-only file system deployed in the Production environment.
-You can use the
+Magento Cloud Docker deploys Magento to a read-only file system by default in the Docker environment, which mirrors the read-only file system deployed in the Production environment.
+You have the option to deploy a Docker environment in developer mode, which provides an active development environment with full, writable filesystem permissions.

-ece-tools package to generate the Docker Compose configuration and deploy Magento Commerce Cloud in a Docker container.
+ece-docker build:compose command to generate the Docker Compose configuration to deploy Magento Commerce Cloud to a local Docker environment.

 ece-docker build:compose command overwrites the existing